Cedar-Cat-Studios/dbt_query_game/README.md

 Now that the data used for QUERY; is in your warehouse, you can explore as much as you like.
 I challenge you to come up with a question (ideally one a friendly neighborhood stakeholder would ask) and answer the question with your own query.

 ### Step 3: Generate Your Query
-Once you have a question and query, you can and add your question/query to the [community_queries](https://github.com/Cedar-Cat-Studios/dbt_query_game/tree/main/models/community_queries) folder as a `.sql` file with the naming convention of `<github username>_<number of PRs you have opened on this repo>.sql` (your first file name should end with `_1`).
+Once you have a question and query, you may take the next step in contributing your query.
+Before you may proceed, you must create a fork of this project.
+Once you have a forked version of this project, you can and add your question/query to the [community_queries](https://github.com/Cedar-Cat-Studios/dbt_query_game/tree/main/models/community_queries) folder as a `.sql` file with the naming convention of `<github username>_<number of PRs you have opened on this repo>.sql` (your first file name should end with `_1`).
 The contents of your `.sql` file should follow the format outlined below:

 ```sql
 -- What is our best all time selling item?